 Sometimes the solution might not be clear, and instead of deciding between an expansion joint and hose, the best solution could be a mixture of a metal hose with an expansion joint.

 Steam Expansion Joints

-Steam can cause temperature rise on a pipe system.
-Therefore, much movement happens in the pipe.
-Consequently, you will need an expansion joint for steam.
+Steam can cause a temperature rise in a pipe system.
+Consequently, much movement happens in the pipe.
+Therefore, you will need an expansion joint for steam.
 Be sure you pick the correct joint.
-Moreover, when asking for an RFQ, it helps to have the following information.

-Pipeline expansion joints are used in a piping system and are made of three materials—metal, rubber, and fabric.
-Moreover, depending on the STAMP (size, temperature, application, media, pressure) will help you determine what Industrial expansion joint to use.
+Piping expansion joints help a piping system, and we can provide them in metal, rubber, and fabric.
+Moreover, depending on the STAMP (size, temperature, application, media, pressure) will help you determine what expansion joint to use.

 How do Industrial Expansion Joints Work?

-Industrial expansion joints are pipeline expansion joints that connect items.
+Industrial expansion joints are also known as pipeline expansion joints that connect items.
 Also, they safely absorb the high-temperature expansion.
 You may also use them to offset a pipe or help with movement.
-For example, a pipeline does not break when a seismic activity or ground movement occurs.
+Also, you can use them, so a pipeline does not break when a seismic activity or ground movement occurs.